robustness-gym/summvis/README.md

 ### 3. Run the preprocessing workflow and save the dataset.
 Takes a saved dataset that has been standardized, and predictions already added.
-Applies all the preprocessing steps to it, and stores the processed dataset back to disk.
+Applies all the preprocessing steps to it (running `spaCy`, lexical and semantic aligners), and stores the processed dataset back to disk.

 #### Example: Autorun with default settings on a few examples to try it.
 ```shell